-We expect a large number of applications for this scheme, and will be issuing them on a first-come, first-served basis.
+We expected a large number of applications for this scheme, and have issued them on a first-come, first-served basis.

-To help you prepare your application, here are examples of some of the documents we can accept as evidence to prove your eligibility:
+To help you prepare your application, here are examples of some of the documents we can accepted as evidence to prove your eligibility:

 - latest annual accounts (both audited and management accounts)